spencerjirehcebrian/spencerjirehcebrian/README.md

 ## 🎓 Always Learning

 **Currently exploring:**
-- Cloud architecture and scalable system design
+- Cloud architecture and scalable system design (Self-hosting and AWS Tech)
-- Modern web development patterns and best practices
+- Modern web development patterns and software engineering best practices
-- Backend technologies to apply the system that I have designed
-- Math
+- Maths (yes just maths)
 - Advanced ML techniques and deep learning frameworks
 - Potential money making ideas solving pain points for me, other individuals and businesses
 - How to explain what I do to my family at dinner